Home » Chicken Recipes » Breaded Chicken Tenders

 Breaded Chicken Tenders

 It’s classic in the south to brine chicken wither in salted water, seasoned broths or buttermilk.
 Some like to brine their chicken in sweet tea.
-A few pointers for making this recipe:
+This recipe uses buttermilk.

 • I like to soak the tenderloins in a buttermilk brine, then dredge them in a homemade seasoned flour and fry.
 Preferably in peanut oil but canola or vegetable oil will work.